lucee/lucee-docs/docs/recipes/websocket-extension.md

 ### Manuell Installation

-Or downloaded the LEX file from [https://download.lucee.org/](https://download.lucee.org/) and save to `/lucee/lucee-server/deploy/` (takes up to a minute for Lucee to pick up and install)
+Download the LEX file from [https://download.lucee.org/](https://download.lucee.org/) and save to `/lucee/lucee-server/deploy/` (takes up to a minute for Lucee to pick up and install)

 ![Lucee Download LEX File](https://raw.githubusercontent.com/lucee/lucee-docs/master/docs/_images/extension/websocket/websocket-lex.png)

 ### Docker

-In docker there are different ways to install it
+In docker there are different ways to install it.

 Copy it into the `deploy folder` like this:
 ```Dockerfile